 The development of Knowledge Nest followed the Waterfall Model, a linear and structured software development approach consisting of six distinct phases: requirement gathering, system design, implementation, testing, deployment, and maintenance.
 This model ensured clarity at each stage and minimized development risks [1].

 During the requirement gathering phase, user roles and essential platform features were identified.
 The system design phase involved creating database schemas, UI mockups, and defining the architecture.
-In the implementation phase, core functionalities such as user authentication, course management, and content delivery were developed.
+In the implementation phase, core functionalities, such as user authentication, course management, and content delivery, were developed.
 Testing was conducted to ensure all modules worked as intended, followed by deployment on a local server using XAMPP.
 Regular updates and user feedback formed part of the maintenance phase [10].

 The frontend of the system is developed using HTML5, CSS3, Bootstrap, and JavaScript to ensure an interactive and responsive user interface.
 The backend functionality is implemented using PHP to handle server-side processing and application logic.
 MySQL is employed as the database management system for secure and efficient data storage.
 Development and deployment activities are supported through tools such as Laragon, XAMPP, phpMyAdmin, and Visual Studio Code [1].